shakes76/PatternFlow/recognition/laterality_classification/README.md

 ### LateralityClassifier Class
 The LateralityClassifier class is what builds the Tensorflow Keras CNN model capable of binary classification of laterality in these images.
-The class has two keras model options, the normal model and an overly simplified model (for comparision purposes).
+The class has two keras model options, the CNN normal model and an overly simplified model (for comparision purposes).

-#### Normal Model Architecture
+#### Normal CNN Model Architecture
 The following architecture was naturally converged towards after multiple rounds of testing different structures.
 ```